burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In a function template specialization, a template argument is optional if the compiler can deduce it from the type of the function arguments.

 You can nest member templates within many enclosing class templates.
 If you explicitly specialize a template nested within several enclosing class templates, you must prefix the declaration with `template<>` for every enclosing class template you specialize.

-You cannot explicitly specialize a class template unless its enclosing class templates are also explicitly specialized.
+Importantly, you cannot explicitly specialize a class template unless its enclosing class templates are also explicitly specialized.

 Each class template instantiation has its own copy of any static data members.

-You can use `template` to create a specialization for the array with a fixed size.
+Example of `template` to create a specialization for the array with a fixed size.
 ```cpp
 #include "stdio.h"